sharon809/sharon809.github.io/README.md

 =======
 ## What is it?

-To record my everyday work about AI, including finding new AI tools, buiding an AI agents or workflow, etc.
+To record my everyday work about AI, including finding new AI tools, building AI agents or workflow, etc.

 ## Contents